A Collection of Beatles Oldies | 1

 'I Feel Fine' (1964)

-The Christmas Number 1 in the UK and USA, the tune of this song was inspired by a guitar riff from Bobby Parker's song 'Watch Your Step'.
+The Christmas number one both sides of the Atlantic, the tune of this song was inspired by a guitar riff from Bobby Parker's song 'Watch Your Step'.
 On 6 October, 1964, John composed a similar riff that was the basis for the song, and has described it as:

 I actually wrote 'I Feel Fine' around the riff which is going on in the background.
 I tried to get that effect into every song on the [Beatles For Sale ] LP, but the others wouldn't have it.
 I told them I'd write a song specifically for the riff so they said: 'Yes, you go ahead and do that', knowing we'd almost finished the album.
 Anyway, going into the studio one morning I said to Ringo: 'I've got this song but it's lousy', but we tried it, complete with riff, and it sounded like an A-side.